NixOS/nix.dev/source/anti-patterns/language.md

 :::{note}
 [Channels](https://nixos.wiki/wiki/Nix_channels) are a way of distributing Nix software.
-They are being phased out by flakes, but still used by default.
+They are used by default, but there are plans to replace them with a more robust system.
 :::

 For example, two developers on different machines are likely to have `<nixpkgs>` point to different revisions of `nixpkgs`.